 The population pyramid for the County tells a common story playing out in rural communities.
-The median age in 2012 was 45.9 years of age and the community is expected to continue to grey with a projected median age in 2017 being 47 years of age.
-Young workers leave the county to find jobs or attend higher education.
+The median age in 2018 was 48 years of age.
+The community is expected to continue to grey with a projected median age in 2023 being 49 years of age.

-Source: U.S. Census Bureau, 2010 Census
+Source: U.S. Census Bureau